GutPangea.jpg

 Curtis received his B.S. in 2000 from Baylor University, where he concentrated in Biology and Chemistry.
 Following undergrad, he was a technician for two years at Baylor College of Medicine in the laboratory of Dr. Adrian Lee, studying growth factor signaling in breast cancer.
 He received his Ph.D. in 2010 from Vanderbilt University in Cell and Developmental Biology under Dr. Ethan Lee.
 While in graduate school, he discovered a novel therapeutic for the treatment of colon cancer.
 He conducted postdoctoral studies as an American Cancer Society Fellow at University of Texas Southwestern in the laboratories of Dr. Steven Altschuler and Dr. Lani Wu (now at UCSF).
 He developed a high throughput method for culturing intestinal stem cells combined with automated cell imaging.
 Using these approaches, he discovered novel drug combinations for the treatment of colon cancer.
 While at UT Southwestern, Curtis received an NIH Pathway to Independence Award with additional training in kinase biochemistry in the lab of Dr. Melanie Cobb.

-In 2017, Curtis became an Assistant Professor in the Department of Cellular and Molecular Medicine at the University of Arizona.
-He is also a member of the BIO5 Institute and the University of Arizona Cancer Center.
+In 2017, Curtis started his independent lab in the Department of Cellular and Molecular Medicine at the University of Arizona.
+He is also a member of the BIO5 Institute, University of Arizona Cancer Center, and co-founder of two biotech companies, ProxyBio and Branch Therapeutics.

 Video and article about Curtis and the Lab.